La Jolla: Community groups

 The La Jolla Community Planning Association advises the city council, Planning Commission, City Planning Department as well as other governmental agency as appropriate in the initial preparation, adoption of, implementation of, or amendment to the General or Community Plan as it pertains to the La Jolla area as well as review specific development proposals.
-The nonprofit La Jolla Town Council represents the interests of La Jolla businesses and residents that belong to the Council.
+The nonprofit La Jolla Town Council represents the interests of La Jolla businesses and residents that belong to the council.
 The Bird Rock Community Council serves the Bird Rock neighborhood, while the La Jolla Shores Association serves the La Jolla Shores neighborhood.
 La Jolla Village Merchants Association, Inc. is a non-profit organization formed in February 2011 to manage the La Jolla Village Business Improvement District for the City of San Diego.

 Community organizations include Independent La Jolla, a membership-based citizens group seeking to secede from the city of San Diego.
 Service clubs in La Jolla include Kiwanis, Rotary, La Jolla Woman's Club and the Social Service League of La Jolla, to name a few.

+La Jolla is a subsidiary location for Chicago-based Linking Efforts Against Drugs (LEAD), a national drug-prevention organization recognized nationally for its success in reducing substance use and abuse among teens.

+La Jolla is the home of InspirED, a community-focused EdTech company that supports schools in supporting their students' mental health through therapeutic services, educational opportunities, and technology.

 Attractions and activities

 La Jolla is the location of Torrey Pines Golf Course, the site each January or February of a PGA Tour event formerly known as the Buick Invitational and since 2010, called the Farmers Insurance Open.
-Torrey Pines also hosted the 2008 U.S. Open, and will host the 2021 U.S. Open.
-Nearby are the de facto nude beach, Black's Beach, and the Torrey Pines Gliderport.
+Torrey Pines also hosted the 2008 and 2021 U.S. Open.
+Nearby is the de facto nude beach, Black's Beach.
+Torrey Pines Gliderport is popular, where people fly and watch glider sailplanes.

 Downtown La Jolla is noted for jewelry stores, boutiques, upmarket restaurants and hotels.
 Prospect Street and Girard Avenue are also shopping and dining districts.
-The Museum of Contemporary Art, founded in 1941, is located just above the waterfront in what was originally the 1915 residence of philanthropist Ellen Browning Scripps.
+The Museum of Contemporary Art, founded in 1941, is located above the waterfront in what was originally the 1915 residence of philanthropist Ellen Browning Scripps.
 The museum has a permanent collection with more than 3,500 post-1950 American and European works, including paintings, works on paper, sculptures, photographic art, design objects and video works.
 The museum was renamed Museum of Contemporary Art San Diego in 1990 to recognize its regional significance.

-Beaches and ocean access include Windansea Beach, La Jolla Shores, La Jolla Cove and Children's Pool Beach.
-For many years, La Jolla has been the host of a rough water swim at La Jolla Cove.

 In 2011, the La Jolla Community Foundation commissioned various artists to contribute to the scenery of the town, through various murals.
-Some of the artists that are featured in the series are John Baldessari, Julian Opie, and Kim MacConnel.
+Some of the artists that are featured in the series are John Baldessari, Julian Opie and Kim MacConnel.
 There are 11 murals in the series, all of which will be on display for two years.

-The La Jolla Concours d'Elegance auto show is hosted at La Jolla Cove annually.
+The La Jolla Fencing Academy opened in 2017 on Villa La Jolla Drive.
+Among its coaches is two-time world junior saber champion, and 2023 US saber champion, Konstantin Lokhanov.